mco-gh/quizaic/README.md

 ```
 These rules allow apps to get real-time updates whenever the quizzes and generators collections change.

+# Mete: The authentication part in Firebase Console is not clear at all.
+Questions
+# 1. Is email/password and Google OAuth both needed?
+We should be clear on what's needed.
+# 2. I added ui app's Cloud Run's url to the domain list but still OAuth with Google did not work
 Also on the [Firebase Console](https://console.firebase.google.com/), select "Authentication", then "Get Started", and add the authentication types you want to support (I use email/password and Google).
 Under `Authentication`->`Settings`->`Authorized Domains`, add the domains for any web apps you want to use authentication services.

 ## Verify Setup